Mark-htmlgogogo/Steiner-Multigraph-Problem/README.md

 | `seperation.cpp` | Implementation of SCC and Min-cut separation for SF and NS model. |
 | `callback.h`     | Defines the interactive callback option for SF and NS in CPLEX. |

+## Instance Format

+The input graph should be constructed by following steps simutaneously:

+1. First line contains the nodes number `N`, following `N` lines each line has a pair of numbers `(u,cost)` indicates the `cost` associate to node `u`.
+2. After that, a number `M` which is the edge number and following `M` lines each line has a nodes pair `(u,v)` indicates there is a edge between `u` and `v`.
+3. A partition number `P`, followed by `P` different each partition blocks, each block start with a integer `n` represents the nodes number in `p` and list of the index of these nodes, another integer `T` indicates the number of terminals followed by `T` different nodes index as well.